Hi everyone, I'm a new gardener whose been lurking this great forum for a while but this is my first post.

 Thanks Emery, your lemon tree looks to be doing well in the mix which is very encouraging.
 I'll continue to use the coir mix for now but I might do a little experimenting in the future with Al's 511 and/or Gritty mix to see whether or not I can replicate his results.

-Just in case anyone is interested, I just stumbled upon this episode of Great gardens TV, where they show you how to make coir based potting mix.
+Just in case anyone is interested, I just stumbled upon of Great gardens TV, where they show you how to make coir based potting mix.
 They also add a few extras as fertilizer.
 I'm still monitoring my fruit trees that I potted up in this mix but so far they seem to be doing well, especially my dwarf almond and apricot trees that have put on lots of new growth in the three weeks they've been in the mix.

 The rest of the episodes can be found here and are well worth checking out, especially if your gardening in Perth.